open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>serviceAccount</b></td>
         <td>string</td>
         <td>
-          ServiceAccount indicates the name of an existing service account to use with this instance.<br/>
+          ServiceAccount indicates the name of an existing service account to use with this instance.
+When set, the operator will not automatically create a ServiceAccount for the TargetAllocator.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspectargetallocatortopologyspreadconstraintsindex">topologySpreadConstraints</a></b></td>
         <td>[]object</td>
         <td>
-          TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread<br/>
+          TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined top<br/>
         </td>
         <td>false</td>
       </tr></tbody>